filrak/vsf/README.md

 Such architecture will ensure that Vue Storefront is decoupled and not tied to any specific platform or library.
 With properly structured public APIs and dependency injection every element of the architecture (library, module, even API client) should be replaceable and can be maintained in spearation without affecting other parts of the system.

-Even though using Nuxt Theme with Nuxt Module is recommended way of using Vue Storefront it should be possible to use just Vue Storefront Core in any project (also without ssr) **without additional work**.
-Every layer should work by itself when layer above it is removed (so core should work without a theme, api client without core etc).
+Nuxt Theme with Nuxt Module is recommended way of using Vue Storefront. **Most of the features will need Nuxt** but we should provide an option for using bare VS core or bare VS API Client for those who want to without any issues (so with a single comman installation)

 ## Problems and solutions